Talking about suicide

 • made a definite decision to end your life or hurt yourself.

-Telling a health professional this information is an important part of making sure you get the right support to help you through these stressful times.
-Talking about suicide can be hard, but it is important to get support for yourself at this difficult time.
+Talking about suicide to a health professional and providing this information is an important part of making sure you get the right support to help you through distressing times.

-For more information, see Accessing professional support and Helping yourself when you are suicidal.
+For more resources, see Accessing professional support and Helping yourself when you are suicidal.

 In an emergency